isomerpages/ogp-toolkit/index.md

 ---
 layout: homepage
-title: Isomer Site
+title: OneUnifiedSystem Starter Pack
-description: Brief site description here
+description: An initiative by OGP for Hack For Public Good 2022
 image: /images/isomer-logo.svg
 permalink: /
 notification: This site is currently under construction 🚧